GDPR vs. Tracking

 Third-party services, such as Google Maps or Youtube videos, should be avoided, but alternative options should be explored.

-Use your GDPR-compliant positioning to build trust with your users: You don’t need a cookie banner because you’re not a data octopus.
+Use your GDPR-compliant positioning to build trust with your users: you don’t need a cookie banner because you’re not a data octopus.
 Let your data protection officer advise you or contact us to help you achieve your goal.